krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Ensure that instances in your subnet have a globally unique IP address
 - Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance

+Managed Prefix List
+- one or more CIDR blocks
+- use it in VPC security groups, subnets, transit gateway tables, firewall etc
+- use it for outboud traffic

+#### VPC Endpoint

+- powered by PrivateLink: provides private connectivity between VPCs, AWS services and on-premises aapplications using amazon network (not internet)
+- Gateway endpoint ( Dynamodb or S3): you need to define route table target in route table
+- Interface endpoint: ENI with private IP
+- Gateway Load Balancer endpoint:
+- Limits to access specific service (through load balancer).
+VPC Peering - access everything
+- Endpoint is always in the same region
+- To access endpoint from another region use VPC peering

 Interface Endpoint:
 ![ Gateway endpoints ](./images/interface_endpoints.jpg)

 Gateway endpoints:
 ![ Gateway endpoints ](./images/gateway_endpoints.jpg)

+DHCP - dynamic host connection protocol
+- router provides IP for host
+- you can have custom DHCP option set

 ### Architecture Patterns